aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 ## Methods Overview

-Empirical work related to the “Broken Windows” hypothesis comes in a lot flavors.
-I content that most of the literature falls into two basic camps:
+Empirical work related to the “Broken Windows” hypothesis comes in a lot of flavors.
+I contend that most of the literature falls into two basic camps:

 1. Regression based analysis using misdemeanor arrests as a proxy for broken windows policing.
 These studies generally use murder or some other violent crime as the dependent variable in a regression and include some combination of economic factors, demographic factors, and policing strategy as explanatory variables.
 Consider the following equation: